RonenNess/dcm_pool/README.md

 	// release the first dog
 	pool.Release(new_dog);

-	// iterate over all dogs in pool and update them using lambda pool.Iterate([](Dog& dog, ObjectId id) { return dog.Update(); });
+	// iterate over all dogs in pool and update (using lambda) pool.Iterate([](Dog& dog, ObjectId id) { return dog.Update(); });
 }
 ```

-Now lets dive into the details:
+Now lets dive into more details:

-### Limitations & Tips

-1. The objects you use in pool must have a default constructor.
-2. Allocating new objects will not invoke a constructor call.
-You need to create and call an Init() function manually.
-3. Releasing objects will not invoke a destructor call.
-You need to create and call a Dtor() function manually.
-4. As an extension of the constructor / destructor limitation, if you do implement them they shouldn't do any heavy lifting as they may be called internally.
-5. Implementing a Move Assignment Operator will increase performance significantly.
-6. To maximize the memory-based optimization, don't use the pool to store pointers or references.

-As you can see the limitations above apply to most basic pooling solutions.
-Nothing too special.

 ### Creating A Pool